-- A director employed by the company or by any parent or subsidiary within the past three years.
-This bar had been expanded to cover all affiliates, but in a recognition that "affiliates" would pick up a number of venture capital and private equity firms, Nasdaq narrowed the coverage to parents and subsidiaries (i.e., entities consolidated on the issuer's financial statements).
-The existing one-year period was expanded to three. - A director who accepts or has a non-employee family member who accepts any payments in excess of \$60,000 during the current fiscal year or any of the past three fiscal years, other than compensation for board service, benefits under tax-qualified retirement plans or non-discretionary compensation.
+- A director who is, or at any time during the past three years was, employed by the company or by any parent or subsidiary of the company.
+This bar had been expanded to cover all affiliates, but in a recognition that "affiliates" would pick up a number of venture capital and private equity firms, Nasdaq narrowed the coverage to parents and subsidiaries.
+The intention is to only pick up entities the issuer controls and consolidates on the issuer's financial statements.
+The existing one-year period was expanded to three. - A director who accepted or has an immediate family member who accepted, any payments from the company or any parent or subsidiary of the company in excess of \$60,000 during the current fiscal year or any of the past three fiscal years, other than: - compensation for board or board committee service; - payments arising solely from investments in the company's securities; - compensation paid to an immediate family member who is a nonexecutive employee of the company or a parent or subsidiary of the company;

+- benefits under tax-qualified retirement plans or non-discretionary compensation; or - loans permitted under Section 13(k) of the Securities Exchange Act of 1934.

 Nasdaq proposes to extend the current prohibition on the receipt of \$60,000 in "compensation" to include "any payments" (which would include political contributions) in excess of \$60,000 and to extend this prohibition to the receipt of such payments by a non-employee family member of a director.
 In addition, Nasdaq proposes to clarify that these rules apply to payments made in the current fiscal year or any of the past three fiscal years.
-The current version of this provision refers to payments from the company or any of its affiliates, but as this would preclude employees of venture capital firms who receive more than \$60,000 from the firm, Nasdaq has indicated that the term affiliates will be replaced with parent and subsidiaries. - A director who is a family member of an individual who is, or has been within the past three years, employed as an executive officer of the company or any parent or subsidiary of the company. - A director who is a partner in, controlling shareholder or an executive officer of any organization to which the company made, or from which the company received, payments (other than those arising solely from investments in the company's securities) that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, which ever is more, in the current fiscal year or any of the past three fiscal years.
+The initial version of this provision referred to payments from the company or any of its affiliates, but as this would have precluded employees of venture capital firms who receive more than \$60,000 from the firm, Nasdaq has replaced the term affiliates with parent and subsidiaries.

+- A director whose immediate family member is, or at any time during the past three years was, employed as an executive officer of the company or any parent or subsidiary of the company. - A director who is, or has an immediate family member who is, a partner in, controlling shareholder or an executive officer of any organization to which the company made, or from which the company received, payments for property of services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, which ever is more, other than the following: - payments arising solely from investments in the company's securities; or - payments under non-discretionary charitable contribution matching programs.

 Nasdaq proposes to expand the rule to cover not-for-profit companies by deleting the phrase "for-profit business" from the existing rule.

-- A director who was a partner or employee of the outside auditors, and who worked on the company's audit, within the past three years. - Interlocking compensation committee members.
+- A director who is, or has an immediate family member who is, a current partner of the outside auditors, or was a partner or employee of the outside auditors who worked on the company's audit within the past three years. - A director of the listed company who is, or has an immediate family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the listed company served on the compensation committee of the other entity.

-For purposes of the proposals, "family member" means any person who is a relative by blood, marriage or adoption or who has the same residence.